nbarbettini/Intro-Web-Series/Day 3/README.md

 This is a little different than the function you saw before.
 Rather than asking for one element that matches a single id, we're asking for all elements that match a class.
 And, rather than iterating one-by-one with an index (i), we are asking javascript to iterate through all of them.

+You can see an example of this code at https://d157rqmxrxj6ey.cloudfront.net/jamwave/17762

 ## Create an array of colors
 Another important type of variable is the Array.
 An array is a list of things, and yu can get to the members one-by-one.
 This is an array strings.